basicobject/owl-backend/gateway/src/README.md

-Start service and connect to websocket by typing
+Start serviceName and connect to websocket by typing

 $ sbt "project gateway" run